Neurofibromatosis: Types, Symptoms, Causes and its Treatment with Cannabis!

 The mutations of two genes associated with schwannomatosis, LZTR1, and SMARCB1, suppress the tumors linked with this type of Neurofibromatosis.

-Diagnosis of Neurofibromatosis
+Diagnosis of Neurofibromatosis!

 The diagnosis of Neurofibromatosis involves several tests.
 This includes: